Law

 That’s why landlords should invest in a professional Healthy Homes assessment, so they know what needs doing at their properties.

-While you’re doing this, you’ll also want your property manager to collate the paperwork to provide to your tenant, which will soon be required by law.
+While you’re doing this, you’ll also want your property manager to collate the paperwork to provide a completed and signed compliance statement to your tenant which is required by law.

 Related articles